Opportunities in Bio 2.0

 This is the final part of my five-part-series about exponential technologies in healthcare.
 Post 4 explains how data processing and machine learning enable a new kind of medicine.
 In part 3, I’m looking at the gene editing technology CRISPR.
 Read in part 2 how the exponential development in genome sequencing has resulted in an explosion of genome data.
 The series intro puts all of it into context and explains my hypothesis that the convergence of several exponential technologies in healthcare represents the largest opportunity of our time.

-As tech startups we do all benefit from open source software and hardware providing us with great tools and cheap computing and storage to develop and run our products.
-We don’t need to spend tens of thousands upfront anymore and can instead pay and scale as we go.
+All tech startups benefit from open source software and hardware.
+It provides great tools as well as cheap computing and storage to develop and run products.
+Startups don’t need to spend tens of thousands upfront anymore and can instead pay and scale as they grow.

-- Drug Development: Companies such as StratifiedMedical are applying AI to that problem.
+- Drug Development: Companies such as Benevolent AI are applying AI to that problem.

 - Patient-Therapy-Matching: Among other startups, NotableLabs stands out.
 They us the molecular fingerprint of a patient’s brain cancer to match her with a combination of approved drugs in order to improve outcomes.